 Poster submissions instructions

-2025 BHC Poster Session Instruction
+2025 BHC Poster Session Instructions

-What is a poster session?
+What is a Poster Session?

-A poster session is a visual display of research presented in the form of a paper poster.
+A poster session is a visual display of research presented in the form of a printed poster.
 The presenter typically stands by their poster, ready to explain the research to attendees.
 During the session, conference participants walk through the poster hall, browsing the various displays.
 Unlike a scheduled presentation, where the speaker presents at a specific time, a poster presenter discusses their research informally as visitors stop by.

-Why a poster presentation?
+Why Present a Poster?

 Poster presenters can gain experience summarizing their research in a brief, informal format and often receive more direct feedback from attendees than panel presenters.
 A poster presentation encourages conversations between presenters and their audience, offering an excellent opportunity to build a professional network.

-Before the conference:
+Before the Conference

 Please submit a paper/project abstract of approximately 300 words, as well as a 100-200-word description of how inclusion in the poster session could benefit your research.
 To submit an abstract, please see the BHC website.